Indiana Jones and the Great Circle: Plot

 Arriving at a Nazi dig in Gizeh, Jones learns the Order has been working with Egyptians for thousands of years prior to the Catholic Church's foundation.
 The pair then finds the Idol of Ra to take its stone, but Voss recovers it and leaves Jones for dead in the desert.
-Gina rescues Jones and the pair travel to the Himalaya Mountains, where they learn the third stone has transported a Nazi battleship from South America to the Himalayas.
+Gina rescues Jones and the pair travel to the Himalayas, where they learn the third stone has transported a Nazi battleship from South America to the Himalayas.
 After finding Laura frozen to death, Jones is captured by a Nazi colonel named Viktor Gantz.
 Gina sets off a grenade, which allows Jones to escape but sends the Nazi battleship skidding down the mountain.
 Jones is able to use the third stone to open a portal, transporting them to Shanghai in the midst of the Japanese invasion of the city, where Gantz dies.
 After hijacking a Japanese fighter plane, the pair travel to the nearest Great Circle ruin in Sukhothai, Siam.
 Locus confronts them during their search, warning that the Great Circle's secret must never come to light, but Jones ignores his warnings.
 Voss attacks them as Jones collects the stone.
 As they escape, Gina is captured.

 Seeing that Jones attaches more importance to Gina than the stones, Locus helps him follow Voss's trail.
 At the last site for the Great Circle, the Ziggurat of Ur, Locus summons the Nephilim Order to attack the Nazis, allowing Jones to rescue Gina.
 Ignoring Locus's warnings, the pair travel deeper and find Noah's Ark.
 Voss captures them and reveals that the Great Circle is related to all of the flood myths in history, with God granting Noah the power of the Great Circle to travel around the world to collect two of every animal and eventually repopulate the world.
 Voss intends to use this power to help the Nazis take over the world.
 Voss activates the Great Circle's power, causing another Great Flood.
 Voss brawls with Jones before being killed by the unstable power of the Ark.
 Locus teleports the Ark away through another portal, averting the flood.
 Afterwards, despite sharing feelings for each other, Gina parts ways with Jones for the sake of her career.